Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Diane Herbstman Welbel, Psy.D., Staff Psychologist

 Dr. Diane Herbstman Welbel received her Bachelors of Science in Biopsychology and Cognitive Sciences from the University of Michigan and her Doctorate in Psychology at The Chicago School of Professional Psychology.
 Prior to joining Roosevelt University’s Counseling Center, Dr. Herbstman Welbel was working as a staff clinician at American University in Washington DC, where she also completed her doctoral internship.
 Dr. Herbstman Welbel has a great deal of experience working with university students from diverse backgrounds.
 In addition to working at a number of counseling centers, she has also provided individual, group, couples and family psychotherapy services at social service agencies and community mental health centers.
 Her clinical interests include trauma care and recovery, mood and anxiety disorders, loss and bereavement, identity development, multicultural issues and multiple identity conflicts, interpersonal relationship issues, stress management, creative arts therapy and mindfulness.
 She greatly enjoys providing group counseling and consultation and outreach services in order to raise awareness of mental health issues in the campus community.
 She uses an integrative theoretical approach that incorporates psychodynamic, developmental, relational and multicultural perspectives.
 Dr. Herbstman Welbel is a member of the American Psychological Association (APA).

 Charla Johnson joined the Counseling Center in February 2009.
-Charla earned her Bachelor’s Degree from Chicago State University in Psychology and is currently working toward her MA in Human Services and Marriage and Family.
+Charla earned her Bachelor’s Degree from Chicago State University in Psychology and is currently working toward her Master of Arts in Human Services Counseling.
 During her spare time Charla enjoys traveling, reading, cooking, and spending time with family and friends.